Jerez city guide: where to eat, drink, shop and taste sherry

 For a seafood lunch

-Seafood-lovers will soon be hooked on Jerez.
+Seafood lovers will soon be hooked on Jerez.
 You’re only 20km from the coast, so restaurants specialising in fish are plentiful.
-Rio Viejo is a fine place to sit watching locals striding across busy Plaza del Arenal square, as you tuck into cigar-thick tiger prawns from €7 (for 100g) and fresh red tuna from €6, which are best washed down with a drop of local white wine (from €2 a glass).
+Rio Viejo is a fine place to sit watching locals striding across the busy Plaza del Arenal square as you tuck into cigar-thick tiger prawns from €7 (for 100g) and fresh red tuna from €6, which are best washed down with a drop of local white wine (from €2 a glass).

 For veggies and vegans

-Despite Jerez being a largely carnivorous city, veggies and vegans have options too.
-One is Alboronia – a small, modern restaurant in the centre with a menu of inventive Moroccan and Mediterranean infusion dishes.
+Despite Jerez being a largely carnivorous city, vegetarians and vegans have options too.
+One is Alboronia – a small, modern restaurant in the centre with a menu of inventive Moroccan and Mediterranean fusion dishes.
 Get three sharing plates and two glasses of wine from around €25-30.

 For a fancy dinner